 Translation: “I am because we are”

-How the South Africans do it: President Obama brought the concept to a wider audience during a tribute to Nelson Mandela, saying it was “a word that captures Mandela’s greatest gift: his recognition that we are all bound together in ways that are invisible to the eye; that there is a oneness to humanity; that we achieve ourselves by sharing ourselves with others, and caring for those around us.”
+How the South Africans do it: This concept first entered the U.S. consciousness when coach Doc Rivers made it the motto for his 2007–2008 NBA champion Boston Celtics.
+President Obama then brought it to a wider audience during a tribute to Nelson Mandela, saying it was “a word that captures Mandela’s greatest gift: his recognition that we are all bound together in ways that are invisible to the eye; that there is a oneness to humanity; that we achieve ourselves by sharing ourselves with others, and caring for those around us.”
 In Malawi, known as the “warm heart of Africa,” the same concept is known as uMunthu.

 How to practice it yourself: Pop your social media bubble, reach out across the aisle, think collectively.
 Maybe you can increase someone else’s happiness while augmenting your own.